bengfarrell/rgf-blog/content/posts/2021-07-21-fresh-catch-quiet-afternoon-2.md

 ![a quiet afternoon 2, low fi speculative fiction, rebecca gomez farrell, fresh catch of the day](https://d2ypg8o05lff0b.cloudfront.net/wp-content/uploads/sites/3/2021/07/21222521/GV_AQA2_cover.jpg)

 Low-fi spec fic aims "for a peaceful break from a stressful world."
-Volume 1 contained my "[An Inconvenient Quest,](/creative-works/an-inconvenient-quest/)" and I'm delighted that the G&V team thought "Fresh Catch of the Day" would make a great addition to Volume 2.
+Volume 1 contained my ["An Inconvenient Quest",](https://rebeccagomezfarrell.com/fiction/an-inconvenient-quest/) and I'm delighted that the G&V team thought "Fresh Catch of the Day" would make a great addition to Volume 2.

 Often, when I'm writing a new short story, I'm doing it with a challenge in mind.
 For "Fresh Catch of the Day," that challenge was writing a short story with a solid plot contained within 1,000 words.
 Oh, I've written plenty stories of that length before!
 But those have all tended more toward the poetic prose side of my writing, generating atmosphere and character more vividly than the plot.